duanyao/xulrunner-stub/Readme.md

   omni.ja
   ...
   mozglue.dll
-  msvcr120.dll
+  msvcrXXX.dll
-  msvcp120.dll
+  msvcpXXX.dll
   xulrunner-stub.exe
   application.ini
   ...
 ```

-In this way, you don't have to duplicate `mozglue.dll`, `msvcr120.dll` and `msvcp120.dll`.
+In this way, you don't have to duplicate `mozglue.dll`, `msvcrXXX.dll` and `msvcpXXX.dll`.
 "Flatten xulrunner" is a new feature introduced by commit `5bb9c7f4addab9b745b9186da4dcade8720378c8` .

 ## Build for other platforms